chadwpry/chatbot-scheduler/README.md

 ## Overview

-This is a simple scheduling assistant that can be used to schedule appointments.
-It is built with Next.js, Shadcn/UI, Postgres, Drizzle, Zod, Winston, OpenAI, AI SDK from Nextjs, and a few other odds and ends.
+This is a simple scheduling assistant that can be used to schedule booking windows.
+It is built with Next.js, Shadcn, Postgres, Drizzle, Zod, Winston, OpenAI, AI SDK from Nextjs, and a few other odds and ends.

 The primary goal of this project is to learn how to build a scheduling assistant.
 The interface to the assistant is a chat interface that allows the user to ask about current booking windows and scheduling a booking window.